Who are angels? How many are there? Do I have a guardian angel? Are they male or female?

 The holy angels honor all of God’s commands in Revelation in the end of days: Four angels hold back the four winds of the earth.
 (Rev 7:1) “The four angels, who had been prepared for the hour, the day, the month, and the year, were released to kill a third of mankind.”
 (Rev 9:15) Michael and his angels fight agains the dragon and his angels.
 (Rev 12:7) Seven angels unleash the seven bowls of the wrath of God.
 (Rev 16) One angel locks Satan away for 1,000 years.
 (Rev 20:2) Jesus returns with his most powerful angels.
 (Matt 16:27, 24:31, 25:31)

-Humans were meant to rule creation through the love and power of God.
+Humans were meant to rule creation through God.
 (Gen 1:26) Satan, in opposition to anyone ruling but himself, tries to separate humans from God.
 He does this by trying convince humans they can be like God and do things apart from him.
 (Gen 3)

 ◽️“Then Elisha prayed and said, “O Lord, please open his eyes that he may see.”
 So the Lord opened the eyes of the young man, and he saw, and behold, the mountain was full of horses and chariots of fire all around Elisha.”
 2 Kings 6:17